 "Possession" involves simply the idea of "control."
 You do not have the drugs on your person to "possess" them.
-Actual possession means you have the drugs on your person, but constructive possession, which means you have access to them and control over them without physically touching them also counts as possession.
+Actual possession means you have the drugs on your person, but constructive possession, which means you have access to them and control over them without physically touching them also counts as a possession.
 Joint possession, wherein two or more people possess the same drugs, also counts.

 "Intent to sell" need not mean you intended to personally sell the drug in question.
 An intent to have someone else sell an illegal narcotic for you still counts legally as intent to sell.

 Also, "sufficient quantity to sell" does not mean a large quantity.
-It can be an amount so small that it could not seriously affect the person it would be sold to, so long as there was enough of the drug for "to be consumed" by the user.
+It can be an amount so small that it could not seriously affect the person it would be sold to, so long as there was enough of the drug for it "to be consumed" by the user.

 What Defense Strategies Are Available?

 Attorney Anna R. Yum has past experience as a prosecutor and has worked in the D.A.'s office, and she knows how to anticipate and counter the moves that will be made by the prosecution.